-- 1. Clarify the need for and role of the worker and develop or review the Job Description. - 2.
-Work out who will be involved in the short listing and interviewing. - Advertise the position. - 4.
+- 2. Work out who will be involved in the short listing and interviewing. - 3.
+Advertise the position. - 4.
 Send applicants a copy of the job description. - 5.
 Shortlist applicants on the basis of their relevant skills and experience. - 6.
 Interview. - 7.
-Select the most suitable applicant. - 8.
-Advise the successful applicant in writing. - 9.
-Sign an Agreement of Engagement. - 10.
-Write letters to unsuccessful applicants. - 11.
-Orientate the new worker.
+Select the most suitable applicant.